bburns/clipmon/README.md

 for no change.

 A sound can be played on each change, and on starting and stopping clipmon.
-The sound can be set with `clipmon-sound` - this can be t for the included sound file, a path to a sound file (.wav or .au), or nil for no sound.
+The sound can be set with `clipmon-sound` - this can be t for an included sound file (a quietish beep), a path to a sound file (.wav or .au), or nil for no sound.

 When selecting text to copy, it's sometimes difficult to avoid grabbing a leading space - to remove these from the text, set `clipmon-trim-string` to t